decolnz/ronim-aon/README.md

-# I am Ronim Aon
+# I am Ronim Aon.
-# This is my github repository
+# This is my github repository.
-# I hope you will find most of the cheat sheets helpful
+# I hope you will find most of the cheat sheets helpful.